-The stakeholder engagement process supporting the overall MassHealth restructuring efforts raised several key themes regarding the challenges in integrating care across physical health, BH, and LTSS, as well as linkages to health related social services, in the current delivery system in Massachusetts.
+The stakeholder engagement process supporting the overall MassHealth restructuring efforts raised several key themes regarding the challenges in integrating care across physical health, behavioral health and long-term services and supports, as well as linkages to health related social services, in the current delivery system in Massachusetts.
 Some specific themes included:

-- Establishing explicit expectations for integration of physical health and behavioral health to improve members' health outcomes, particularly for members with significant behavioral health needs - 2) Establishing explicit expectations for the role and expertise of community mental health and community addiction treatment providers in coordinating care and managing the complex needs of these populations - 3) Ensuring better access to mental health and SUD treatment for children, youth, and adults - 4) Ensuring provider systems are evaluated on delivery processes and member outcomes related to integration of behavioral health and physical health for children, youth, and adults - 5) Establishing explicit expectations for the coordination and delivery of care for frail seniors, or members with disabilities, including building in explicit expectations to ensure members' LTSS care is not "over-medicalized" - 6) Ensuring provider systems are evaluated on member outcomes related to long-term services and supports
+- (a) Establishing explicit expectations for integration of physical health and behavioral health to improve members' health outcomes, particularly for members with significant behavioral health needs - (b) Establishing explicit expectations for the role and expertise of community mental health and community addiction treatment providers in coordinating care and managing the complex needs of these populations - (c) Ensuring better access to mental health and SUD treatment - (d) Ensuring provider systems are evaluated on delivery processes and member outcomes related to integration of behavioral health and physical health - (e) Establishing explicit expectations for the coordination and delivery of care for frail seniors, or members with disabilities, including building in explicit expectations to ensure members' LTSS care is not "over-medicalized" - (f) Ensuring provider systems are evaluated on member outcomes related to long-term services and supports

-Therefore, a major focus of MassHealth's delivery system restructuring approach, and an explicit goal of this demonstration, is the integration of physical health, behavioral health and long-term services and supports (LTSS), as well as strengthened linkages to social services, to meet members' needs in a more comprehensive way.
+Therefore, a major focus of MassHealth's delivery system restructuring approach, and an explicit goal of this demonstration, is the integration of physical health, behavioral health and long-term services and supports (LTSS), as well as strengthened linkages to social services, to meet member needs in a more comprehensive way.